entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Occipital commissure (= "supratemporal commissural canal" of Schaeffer (1952); "supratemporal commissure" of Forey (1981)).
+> - Clement *et al.* (2024): "Occipital commissure (= "supratemporal commissural canal" of Schaeffer (1952); "supratemporal commissure" of Forey (1981)).
 Anterior branches (ramifications) of the occipital commissure extending to the anterior part of the extrascapulars and/or the posterior part of the postparietals are found in some actinistian species (Cloutier, 1991b)."

 > - The coding of *Qujingodus* is ?.